Do You Need a Passport to Cruise?

 • Canada/New England

-• Bermuda (this varies, check with your cruise line)
+• Bermuda (this varies; check with your cruise line)

 • Hawaii

-• San Juan, Puerto Rico or the U.S. Virgin Islands
+• San Juan, Puerto Rico, or the US Virgin Islands

 Passport Card vs. Passport Book

 You can purchase a passport card ($35) when applying for a passport.
 It’s important to know that you can only use the passport card to reenter the United States at cruise ports of entry from Mexico, Canada, Bermuda, and the Caribbean.
-The passport card will not work if you take an international cruise or flight.

 While the passport cards are cheaper, if you miss the cruise ship departure in a foreign port, you’ll still need a passport book to fly back to the United States.